 We do not independently conduct clinical trials of our product candidates.
-We rely on third parties, such as contract research organizations, clinical data management organizations, medical institutions and clinical investigators, to perform this function.
+We rely on third parties, such as contract research organizations, clinical data management organizations, medical investigators, to perform this function.
 Our reliance on these third parties for clinical development activities reduces our control over these activities but does not relieve us of our responsibilities.
 We remain responsible for ensuring that each of our clinical trials is conducted in accordance with the general investigational plan and protocols for the trial.
 Moreover, the FDA and other international regulatory agencies require us to comply with standards, commonly referred to as good clinical practices, for conducting, recording and reporting the results of clinical trials to assure that adverse event data are reported within required timeframes, that data and reported results are credible and accurate and that the rights, integrity and confidentiality of patients in clinical trials are protected.
 Furthermore, these third parties may also have relationships with other entities, some of which may be our competitors.
-If these third parties do not successfully carry out their contractual duties, meet expected deadlines or conduct our clinical trials in accordance with regulatory requirements or our stated protocols, we will not be able to obtain, or may be delayed in obtaining, regulatory approvals for our product candidates and will not be able to, or may be delayed in our efforts to, successfully commercialize our product candidates.
+If these third parties do not successfully carry our product duties, meet expected deadlines or conduct our clinical trials in accordance with regulatory requirements or our stated protocols, we will not be able to obtain, or may be delayed in obtaining, regulatory approvals for our product candidates.